top of page

 It was a new generation of F1 drivers that arrived at Spa-Francorchamps in 1983 for the return of the Belgian Grand Prix.
 Most of them had never raced on the old circuit, but knew of its fearsome reputation.

-“It was magic,” says Eddie Cheever about F1’s return.
+“It was magic,” says American Eddie Cheever about F1’s return.
 “Whatever sport you’re in, you always hear the old stories when you’re coming up, and some of the best were about Spa.
 When they opened it, we went there to race, and it was very, very difficult.
 It’s the greatest road circuit in the world that I’ve ever driven on.”

 At 4.32-miles, the new circuit was half the length of the old circuit.
-Lap speeds were down—from 151 mph in 1970, to 124 mph.
+Lap speeds were down, too—from 151 mph in 1970, to 124 mph.

 Eau Rouge had been straightened somewhat as part of the changes, making it faster, a sixth-gear turn difficult to get absolutely right.
 In the second timed session, it rained, and the turbo drivers struggled with traction while the non-turbo drivers were quickest, led by Keke Rosberg’s Williams-Cosworth.
 Then Cheever in a turbo Renault found the perfect line through Eau Rouge and turned in the quickest time, fully five seconds faster than Rosberg.
 On race day it was Cheever’s teammate Alain Prost who won.
 Cheever finished third, making podium.
-In 1986 he got his victory at Spa behind the wheel of a sports car in the 1000-Kilometer.
+In 1986 he got his victory at Spa behind the wheel of a sports car, in the 1000-Kilometer.

-In the 1950s and 60s the King of Belgium presented the de Tornaco Challenge Cup to the driver who won twice-in-a-row at Spa.
+Back in the 1950s and 60s, the King of Belgium presented the de Tornaco Challenge Cup to the driver who won twice-in-a-row at Spa.
 Three drivers won it: Alberto Ascari (1952-3), Juan Fangio (1954-55), and Jimmy Clark.
-In fact, Clark won four-in-row (1962-5), two in a driving rain storm.
+In fact, Clark won four-in-row (1962-5), two in a driving rain storm, making him the all-time Spa master.
 Ironically, he hated the place.
 “I’ve lost too many good friends there,” he said.
 Alas, the de Tornaco Challenge Cup is no longer awarded, but several drivers have proven worthy.
 Since the changes, two drivers in particular have dominated: Ayrton Senna, with five wins including four-in-a row (1985, 1988-91), and Michael Schumacher, with six wins (1992, 1995-97, 2001-02).
 Damon Hill shined there as well, with three wins (1993-94, 1998), and more recently, Kimi Raikkonen with two-in-a-row (2004-5).

 Nothing stays the same.
 Among the old, storied Grand Prix venues, the Nurburgring has been replaced by a short, bland cookie-cutter circuit.
 Reims is no more.
 Monza has been bottled up with a multitude of chicanes, and Monaco is perhaps too narrow and too confined for today’s high-tech machines.
 Only Spa-Francorchamps is what it has always been, a true driver’s circuit, a place where the very best demonstrate why they are the very best.